hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 ![:scale 40%](images/adoption_journey_individual.svg)
 ---
-name: core-terraform-workflow-with-tfc
+name: core-terraform-workflow-with-hcp-terraform
 class: col-3, header-adjust, header-adjust-minimal-list
-# The Core Terraform Workflow and Terraform Cloud
+# The Core Terraform Workflow and HCP Terraform

 ### Write
 * Author infrastructure as code and maintain in VCS
 * Team members work on authoring config until it is ready to propose changes via a pull request
-* Terraform Cloud secures state, input variables, and authorized access
+* HCP Terraform secures state, input variables, and authorized access

 <br>

 ### Plan
 * Automated, speculative plans review changes before applying so team members can quickly analyze the full plan details
-* Terraform Cloud estimates monthly costs of deployment
+* HCP Terraform estimates monthly costs of deployment
-* Terraform Cloud evaluates policies against the plan to determine compliance with policy-as-code logic
+* HCP Terraform evaluates policies against the plan to determine compliance with policy-as-code logic

 ### Apply
 * Team members trigger __apply__ directives via CLI, API or VCS change control
-* Authorized Terraform Cloud users can approve or reject deployments
+* Authorized HCP Terraform users can approve or reject deployments
-* Terraform Cloud can integrate third-party tools and services to manage cost, security, and compliance; Or, to enhance your workflow with custom logic
+* HCP Terraform can integrate third-party tools and services to manage cost, security, and compliance; Or, to enhance your workflow with custom logic
 ???
-# The Core Terraform Workflow and Terraform Cloud
+# The Core Terraform Workflow and HCP Terraform

 - There are still only three stages on the Core Terraform Workflow, but there are significant improvements in the approach to manage deployments.
 For instance: